On this page

 Introduction to Scholarly Publishing

 This tutorial will introduce students to the basics of getting their work published, including examining the journal publishing cycle, building and measuring research impact, exploring options for open access publishing, and understanding author rights and copyright for publication.
 While primarily of interest to graduate students who may be considering publishing all or part of their thesis, this tutorial could also be useful to anyone affiliated with SFU who is interested in publishing their academic work.
-This tutorial has 3 modules and will take approximately 3 hours to complete.

 Assignment development and curriculum consultations